ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-type-updates.md

 | Roll-up |	A collection of patches that is grouped for ease of download and deployment. |
 | VA upgrade |	Updates for a virtual appliance, which the vendor considers an upgrade. |
 | VIB |	A VIB is a single software package. |
 {: caption="Table 1.
-VMware software update terms and definitions" caption-side="bottom"}
+VMware software update terms and definitions" caption-side="top"}

 **Next topic:** [Virtual machine vSAN redundancy](/docs/vmwaresolutions?topic=vmwaresolutions-vum-vsan-redundancy)